 Strategy committee.
-Our strategy committee consists of Messrs.
-Rasskazov, Romanenko, Pleskonos and Solonin.
-Mr. Pleskonos is the chairman of the strategy committee.
+Upon completion of this offering, our strategy committee will consist of Messrs.
+Muraviev, Romanenko and Solonin.
+Mr. Muraviev will be the chairman of the strategy committee.
 Our strategy committee has a key role in defining our strategic goals and objectives, advises our board of directors on the implementation of our strategic goals and objectives and oversees their implementation.

 Innovation committee.
-Our innovation committee consists of Messrs.
-Romanenko and Mikhaylov.
-Mr. Romanenko is the chairman of the innovation committee.
+Upon completion of this offering, our innovation committee will consist of Messrs.
+Romanenko and Mikhailov.
+Mr. Romanenko will be the chairman of the innovation committee.